What do you do if your cholesterol doesn’t improve on a

 No two individuals will react the same way to dietary and

-cholesterol was a symptom of “dysnutrition,” and that if you “correct the
+cholesterol was a symptom of dysnutrition, and that if you:

 What You Can Do to Lower Your Cholesterol Levels

-improve cholesterol levels.
-That depends on how you implement what you learn.
+improve cholesterol levels because just going keto doesn't work for everyone.
+What you can do about being fat sensitive depends on how you implement what you learn.

-minimum.”
-That’s because “diets low in total carbohydrates and alcohol usually
+“Diets low in total carbohydrates and alcohol usually lower triglycerides dramatically.”

 According to Dr. Atkins, simple sugars elevate triglycerides

-professionals don’t always agree on which is worse, triglycerides or total
+While medical professionals don’t always agree on which is worse, triglycerides or total cholesterol, Atkins believed that:

 Dr. Atkins cholesterol recommendations require strict